 Another library entry is on our list.
 React Rainbow datepicker is packed to the brim with different colorful and high-quality, tested, accessible, and eye-catching components.
 There are over 80 of them in this library.
 Each one can be downloaded individually via the link below and each one of them can, no doubt, certainly become a beautiful addition to your project.

 A date picker entry comes as a part of a React Admin Dashboard Template.
 It retains all the factual usefulness and overall stylishness while adding a bunch of useful features that come with being a part of ADT.
 And, as you can see from the picture, it also allows for task highlighting on the overall dialogue window.
 In summary, Sing App React Datepicker is beautiful and more useful than most other date pickers.
 What is awesome about this datepicker, is that it can contain event data.

 React-datime-picker is a two-for-one offer.
-Created by Wojciech Maj, these date pickers also include the preinstalled time picker and neither of them rely on momentjs.
+Created by Wojciech Maj, these date pickers also include the preinstalled time picker and neither of them relies on moments.
 Instead, it provides quite a flexibility that allows for creating anything from decade pickers to numbered weeks, which might come in handy in some specific situations.